TimothyStiles/buster/CONTRIBUTING.md

 If you want to suggest a feature it's as easy as filling out this [issue template](https://github.com/TimothyStiles/Buster/issues/new?assignees=&labels=&template=feature_request.md&title=), but before you do please [check to see if it's already been suggested!](https://github.com/TimothyStiles/Buster/labels/enhancement)

-# How add a recommended VSCode Plugin

-Buster comes with a set of recommended plugins for VSCode.
-If you have suggestions that will simplify life for the Buster dev community, consider doing a pull-request after modifying `.vscode/extensions.json`.

 # In closing

 Thanks, for reading and I'm super psyched to see what you'll do with Buster!